npmrun/art-theme/article/drafts/i-bought-a-chair-and-here-s-what-i-learned.md

 ---
-title: I baught a chair and here's what I learned
+title: I bought a chair and here's what I learned
 desc: Desc
 theme: normal
 pubDate: 2022/8/22 21:04:52